Mark-MDO47/ArduinoClass/README.md

 You should then be able to do all of the standard projects.
 For the extra credith projects I will bring all the following for our use, to be moved from station to station.
 - connectors, clips, harnesses, and wires
 - large RGB Color LED Disks (93 LEDs and 241 LEDs) plus 9V battery and UBEC power convertor (I will provide some to share between student stations)
-- a breadboard with the sound circuitry for the finale project
+- a breadboard with the sound circuitry (YX5200 sound module and KCX_BT_EMITTER Bluetooth module) for the finale project

 By the way, Kudos to my son Carl for Alpha-Testing this class.
 You will see some images and videos of his work and may even catch a glimpse of him or me in the videos.